The Pain in Depression

 - Yearly Seasons.
 Even the annual onset of winter in gray, rainy Portland can bring on a depression called seasonal affective disorder (SAD).

-- Sometimes, we say we just don’t know the cause but we need help anyway.
+- Sometimes, we say we just don’t know the cause but we need to get help anyway.

 Not all depressions emerge from biological bases but all depressions have biological impact.
-This is why we want you to reach out for help as soon as you can.
+This is why I want you to reach out for help as soon as you can.

 A Time of Inner Change